 Because of the shorter lifespan of our pets, we stress the importance of an annual physical examination.
-Thorough check-ups and preventive care can help alleviate serious health problems.
+Thorough check-ups and preventative care can help alleviate serious health problems.
 We offer a wide range of veterinary services to keep your companions feeling their best:

 Our surgical suite provides for the performance of a wide variety of surgical procedures.